-categorizing the concepts of core cognition.
+Concept types of interior cognition: A way of categorizing the concepts of core cognition.
 It is these types of concepts that we are interested in.

 Inner thinking: A person's active thought process, conscious or subconscious.
 Sometimes it's that little voice inside your head.
-See page 71 of Time to Listen for more depth.

 Emotional reaction: A spark of emotion, a feeling, mostly as a reaction to a person's context.
 Example: "feel anxious," "feel excited."
 It's often confused with an opinion, as in "feel that," "feel like."
-Sometimes it is not a person's emotion but a reflection of someone else like "feel misunderstood," which is an expression-layer need.
-See page 72 for more depth.

 Personal rule: An instruction or rule a person uses for actions or decisions.
 Each personal rule was created over the course of their lifetime.
 Can develop from values, superstition, discrimination.
-See page 73 for more depth.
-(Also called "guiding principle.")
+(Also called a "guiding principle.")